-You’ve heard it before, but it bears repeating: teens need breakfast in order to perform at their peak.
-Study after study shows the connection between a healthy breakfast before school and improved concentration.
-Many teens don’t sit down for breakfast like they used to in elementary school.
+You’ve heard it before, but it bears repeating: Successful high school students need breakfast in order to perform at their peak.
+Studies show the link between a healthy breakfast before school and improved concentration.
+Many teens don’t sit down for breakfast like they did in elementary school.
 Because high schools have earlier start times, they often resort to on-the-go breakfast substitutes.

 Where students sit in the classroom has a lot to do with academic performance, experts say.
 Sitting up front encourages participation.
 Kids in the front row “are the students I see,” says Kathleen Mullan Harris, James Haar Distinguished Professor in the Sociology Department at the University of North Carolina-Chapel Hill. “[I] make eye contact with them, and they tend to ask more questions.”

-Whether it’s sports, the high school play or marching band, after-school activities improve the quality of a teenager’s life.
-Successful students have a tendency to spend their time out of school in extra-curricular activities—athletic, artistic and vocational alike—according to the Association for Supervision and Curriculum Development.
-Extra-curriculars decrease dropout rates and strengthen a student’s connection to her school.
+Whether it’s sports, the school play or marching band, after-school activities improve the quality of a teenager’s life.
+Successful students have a tendency to spend their time out of school in extracurricular activities—athletic, artistic and vocational alike—according to the Association for Supervision and Curriculum Development.
+Extracurriculars decrease dropout rates and strengthen a student’s connection to her school.

 After-school sports and clubs enhance social skills, too.
 They’re a great way for teens to make friends with mutual goals while promoting academic achievement, says Mullan Harris.
-A bonus for student-athletes: they reap the physical advantages of exercise and the academic benefits of competition.
-A 2013 study found student-athletes perform better in school and have better study habits than their peers who don’t play sports.
+A bonus for student athletes: They reap the physical advantages of exercise and the academic benefits of competition.
+One study found student athletes perform better in school and have better study habits than their peers who don’t play sports.

-It’s no surprise adolescents with a happy home life and involved parents who don’t argue in front of them all the time are better students.
-Kids become distressed when their parents fight, resulting in a decreased focus on school work, Anna Sutherland, a writer for The Institute For Family Studies, noted in a 2014 article.
-Mullan Harris adds, “When there’s a divorce in a marriage with a lot of conflict, there’s even evidence that kids do better” once issues at home are settled.
-Of course, you’re still going to nag your teens—that’s normal and expected.
-But it’s important to keep in mind that “marital conflict definitely affects the mental health of adolescents, and by extension it would affect academic achievement,” says Mullan Harris.
+It’s no surprise adolescents with a happy home life and involved parents who don’t argue in front of them are better students.
+Kids become distressed when their parents fight and focus less on school work, noted Anna Sutherland, a writer for The Institute For Family Studies, in a 2014 article.
+Mullan Harris adds, “When there’s a divorce in a marriage with a lot of conflict, there’s even evidence that kids [can] do better” once issues at home are settled.
+Of course, you’re still going to nag your teens—that’s normal and expected—but it’s important to keep in mind that “marital conflict definitely affects the mental health of adolescents, and by extension would affect academic achievement,” says Mullan Harris.

-Teens who believe they have a bright future ahead of them are more likely to do well than those who don’t have a clear idea about what it takes to succeed.
-According to a study published in 2002 by psychologists Edwin Locke and Gary Latham, setting goals can actually lead to more success in the future—especially if your goals are learning-based.
-For example, if a student makes it a point to learn something ambitious (such as how to network or master challenging course material), it could have positive, long-term effects, like an increase in her GPA.
+Teens who believe they have bright futures ahead of them are more likely to do well than those who don’t have a clear idea about what it takes to succeed.
+Setting goals can actually lead to more success in the future—especially if your goals are learning based, according to a study published by psychologists Edwin Locke and Gary Latham.
+For example, if a student makes it a point to learn something ambitious (such as how to network or challenging course material), it could have positive, longterm effects, like an increase in her GPA.